The Best College in Every State (2026)

 Location: Grand Forks, ND

-The university has the only schools of law and medicine in the state of North Dakota.
-UND offers more than 225 fields of study, including 108 undergraduate majors.
-If that isn’t enough students may select to participate in an interdisciplinary program that allows them to obtain a degree in virtually any course of study.
-If you’re interested in greek life, the fraternity and sorority community has a rich history at the University of North Dakota.
+The University of North Dakota is home to the only law and medicine schools in the state.
+UND offers more than 225 fields of study.
+If that isn’t enough, students can elect to participate in an interdisciplinary program that allows them to obtain a degree in virtually any course of study.
+If you’re interested in Greek life, the fraternity and sorority community has a rich history at the University of North Dakota.

 35. Ohio: Case Western Reserve University